MVC development overview

 Both Kentico and the MVC application access data from the same database and use the Kentico API.
 Synchronization of cached content and most files is handled by web farms.
 This approach allows you to separate the live site (MVC application) and the administration (Kentico).

-This means that you use Kentico to store data and manage content (mostly via pages), and generate the entire design of the site using your own MVC controllers and views.
+This means that you use Kentico to store data and manage content (mostly via pages), and generate the design of the site using your own MVC controllers and views.

 Kentico's Pages application is a repository for content consisting of content-only pages.
 The content itself is created and modeled by content editors based on a content structure defined by developers, who then manage its presentation on the live site via the MVC application.